The Pattern-Breaking Guide to Fighting Depression

 - "Nothing I do is ever good enough"

-- Mistakes are information, not character flaws
+- Mistakes are data, not character evidence

-- "Good enough" often serves others beautifully
+- "Good enough" often serves others better than perfect-but-late

 - Write down three things you handled adequately today